Past Events

 Thursday, October 10th at 3 pm Join us via Zoom

 Thursday, October 10 at 3 pm ET via Zoom– The region has long been global leaders in rubber and plastics.
 How do we transform Appalachia into leaders of the next generation of plastics -alternatives to single-use plastic.
-Join ReImagine Appalachia for a listening session on how compostable bioplastics and mycelium (the roots of mushrooms) could help replace single use plastics and circularize Appalachian manufacturing for the long-term health of the environment and local economies.
+ReImagine Appalachia hosted a listening session on how compostable bioplastics and mycelium (the roots of mushrooms) could help replace single use plastics and circularize Appalachian manufacturing for the long-term health of the environment and local economies.

 Compostable bioplastic and mycelium-based products are favorable alternatives to conventional plastics and other materials that build up and pollute the environment at the end of their use.
 To usher in a successful sustainable, circular economy in Appalachia, biodegradable biomaterials such as compostable bioplastics and mycelium can be embraced to both fight plastic pollution and bring new jobs to the region.